tveeder/train-scheduler/README.md

 # trainscheduler

-train scheduler connected to firebase
+a form connected to firebase for train scheduling.

+user signs in and checks schedule.